 - For more information about how to join, see the Membership page on this website.

 Most people at Allenheads use their own ski or boarding equipment.
 If you don’t have any but want to come and ski or snowboard, there are a few options:

 - Buy your own gear – there are plenty of options to buy new gear in Newcastle and club membership gets you discount at LD Mountain Centre & Snow & Rock.

 - If you have a bit more time, buy second hand on eBay or similar sites or try Swiss Tims, a local retailer who often has second hand equipment.

 - We have a selection of ski boots & skis in a good range of sizes, especially children’s sizes, which we can ‘lend’ for the day.
 We do however ask for a £5 donation so that we can replace gear as it wears out.

 - If you want to borrow the skis and boots, you will need to be able to pick the right sizes and set the bindings yourself.
 There may be someone around to give advice but we don’t have anyone qualified to set bindings.

 - We now have 3 snowboards (145, 152 and 155cm) for loan with 3 pairs of adult boots, (sizes UK 9, 10, 11) plus a Junior step-in Board.

 - We don’t have any ski or snowboard equipment to hire.
-The only ski hire available in the area is at the Alston Training & Adventure Centre, based at Garrigill, just outside Alston.
-They have about 70 sets of children’s and adult’s skis ranging in size from 110 – 180cms.
-They also have a limited range of carvers so advance booking is advisable.
-Boot sizes are from Child 13 to Adult.
-They have rates for day & weekend hire.
-For more information, contact them on 01434 381886 or see their website: http://www.alstontraining.co.uk/index.php?page=skiing
+The only ski hire available in the area was recently at the Alston Training & Adventure Centre, based at Garrigill, just outside Alston.
+They had about 70 sets of children’s and adult’s skis ranging in size from 110 – 180cms.
+They also have a limited range of carvers.
+However there website is no longer accessible so I’m not sure if they are still open.
+You could try to phone on: 01434 381886 or see if their website is available again: http://www.alstontraining.co.uk/index.php?page=skiing